History of Rolling Loud in Timeline

 2020: First European Festival Announced

-In 2019, it was announced that Rolling Loud’s first European festival would take place in Portugal and would be held in July 2020.
+In 2019, Rolling Loud announced that Rolling Loud’s first European festival would take place in Portugal and would be held in July 2020.

-In 2020, the Rolling Loud festival originally scheduled for May 8-10 was rescheduled for July 23-25, 2021, due to the COVID-19 pandemic.
-The first European edition was also rescheduled.
+In 2020, the festival originally scheduled to take place from May 8 to May 10 in the US was rescheduled for July 23 to July 25, 2021, in response to the COVID-19 pandemic.

-In 2021, Rolling Loud hosted a post-pandemic festival in Miami with more than 200,000 attendees and a collaboration with WWE, which broadcast portions of SmackDown.
+In 2021, Rolling Loud hosted a post-pandemic festival in Miami, with more than 200,000 attendees.
+The festival included a collaboration with WWE, which broadcast portions of SmackDown from the main stage.

 In 2021, archived performances from the Miami and Bay Area festivals from 2017 were streamed on the festival's official YouTube channel.

-In 2021, before entering Rolling Loud New York, rapper Fetty Wap was arrested on federal drug charges.
+In 2021, before entering the festival grounds of Rolling Loud New York, rapper Fetty Wap was arrested on federal drug charges at New York’s Citi Field for conspiracy to distribute hard drugs such as heroin, cocaine and fentanyl.

-In 2021, rapper Zoey Dollaz and Rolling Loud Co-Founder Tariq Cherif chartered several jets to Haiti to provide supplies after a massive earthquake.
+In 2021, rapper Zoey Dollaz and Rolling Loud Co-Founder, Tariq Cherif, chartered several jets to Haiti to provide supplies to people in the wake of a massive earthquake.

-In 2021, the Black Music Action Coalition and Rolling Loud partnered for Social Justice Initiatives, highlighting activism and community during Rolling Loud California.
+In 2021, the Black Music Action Coalition and Rolling Loud partnered for Social Justice Initiatives.
+The collaboration highlighted activism and community through panel discussions and fundraising efforts throughout the three-days of Rolling Loud California.

 July 2022: Kid Cudi's Performance Cut Short